Team

 212-334-3522

 Raised in New York, Rachel received a master’s degree in social work at New York University and a master’s in early childhood general and special education from Hunter College.
-She began her work in early childhood education as a classroom teacher at Brooklyn Heights Synagogue Preschool.
-Rachel serves as an adjunct professor at Hunter College, teaching graduate level courses in curriculum development and early childhood education, and supervises student teachers in the field.
+She began her career as an early childhood educator at Skidmore College’s ECC, a play-based laboratory school in Saratoga Springs, NY.
+At Brooklyn Heights Synagogue Preschool where she taught for 5 years, Rachel experienced the magic of Jewish early childhood education up-close.
+Rachel currently serves as an adjunct professor at Hunter College, teaching graduate level courses in curriculum development and early childhood education, and supervises student teachers in the field.
 She has also worked extensively advocating for young children through the New York City Department of Education.
+Outside of work, Rachel loves spending time with her husband, 2nd grader, toddler and yorkie!

 Denise Kohn